panga-invocation-pod/panga-concepts/participating_in_panga/panga_an_overview.md

 The initial iteration of Panga emerged from an Invocation Pod -- a collaboration focused on invoking a network to support participation in various configurations of experimental approaches to collectivising basic needs.
 The main approach to this process focused on amplifying and developing technical and conceptual tools that reduce the barriers to collective practices.

-As part of this process, we created a pathway for inviting participats into the Panga network.
-From there, the goal is for Panga participants to self-organise - with the aid of the Panga tools - to practice collectivisng basic needs such as food, care, shelter, energy, transport, and safety.

-Following our [Invitation Principles](panga-concepts/participating_in_panga/panga_invitation_principles.md), our current process for supporting people to join this network is to provide an oppourtintiy for potential-participants to attend a [Panga Context-Setting Workshop](panga-concepts/participating_in_panga/panga_workshop_intro.md).
+Building on this, we are seeking collaboraters who are willing to join us in taking responsibility for creating and maintaining the supportive and respectful culture we are hoping to cultivate twithin and through Panga processes.
+As part of this process, we provide an oppourtuntiy to attend a [Panga Context-Setting Workshop](panga-concepts/participating_in_panga/panga_workshop_intro.md).
 This workshop aims to provide a shared set of foundational concepts (such as our [values](panga-concepts/participating_in_panga/panga_values.md).

+With this shared conceptual foundation, we hope that the various Panga tools being developed will help us all to self-organise into multiple overlapping small-groups who can practice collectivisng basic needs such as food, care, shelter, energy, transport, and safety.

-For those who choose to become collaborators in future iterations of the Panga vision, there are multiple avenues for participation, including;
+Additionally, for those who choose to become collaborators in future iterations of the Panga vision, there are multiple avenues for participation, including;

   * Recharging with cozy hopepunk conversations at the [Panga Campfire](panga-concepts/participating_in_panga/panga_campfire.md) and amplifying global examples of collective practices that we can learn from in our local contexts.
   * Nourishing our interdependent relationships (e.g., by attending and hosting [Panga Gatherings](panga-concepts/participating_in_panga/panga_gatherings.md))
   * Exploring the potential of specific collectivist experiments (e.g. by participating in the [Panga Pods](panga-concepts/participating_in_panga/panga_pods.md) experiments)
   * Adapting Panga-hosted tools and processes to experiment with longer-term collectivist practices (see [Panga Collectives](panga-concepts/participating_in_panga/panga_collectives.md))
-  * Stewarding the Panga vision and/or building the infrastructure to support this vision (see Panga Collectives)
+  * Stewarding the Panga vision and/or building the infrastructure to support this vision (see [Panga Collectives](panga-concepts/participating_in_panga/panga_collectives.md))
+  * Inviting potential-participants into the Panga network - see [Invitation Principles](panga-concepts/participating_in_panga/panga_invitation_principles.md) for the process through which hope anyone in Panga can support new people to participate in the Panga network.
   * [Hosting a Panga Context-Setting Workshop](panga-concepts/participating_in_panga/workshop_host_guidelines.md) to support recently invited participants join us in co-creating Panga